vuestorefront/vue-storefront/packages/core/docs/integrations/redis-cache.md

 ::: warning
-If you are using VSF cloud, please make sure that the redis host is set to `redis`, otherwise, your VSF app will no connect to the Redis server!
+If you are using VSF cloud, please make sure that the redis host is set to `redis` for the production mode/ENV variable, otherwise, your VSF app will no connect to the Redis server!
 :::